 Parent's guide to 30 hours of free childcare

 The Government has extended the free early education and childcare entitlement for eligible 3 and 4 year olds from 15 hours to 30 hours a week.
 This means eligible children will receive up to 1140 hours of free childcare in total.
 You may be able to ‘stretch’ your childcare hours across more weeks by taking fewer hours, for example, over 48 or 50 weeks.

 Eligibility for 30 hours of free childcare

-To qualify for the full 30 hours of free childcare, each parent (or the sole parent in a single parent family) will need to earn on average, the equivalent of 16 hours on the national minimum wage per week and no more than £100,000 per year.
+To qualify for 30 hours of free childcare, each parent (or the sole parent in a single parent family) will need to earn on average, the equivalent of 16 hours on the national minimum wage per week and no more than £100,000 per year.

 A family with an annual household income of £199,999 would be eligible if each parent earns just under £100,000.
 Self-employed parents and parents on zero-hours contracts will be eligible if they meet the average earnings threshold.

 There are exceptions if both parents usually work but:

 - one or both parents are away from work on statutory sick pay